VANGUARD: Realistic Urban Training

-Marines and Sailors with the 15th Marine Expeditionary Unit conduct Realistic Urban Training exercise across Southern California and Arizona, August 2023.
+Marines and Sailors assigned to the 15th Marine Expeditionary Unit conduct Realistic Urban Training exercise across Southern California and Arizona, in August 2023.
 RUT is a land-based predeployment exercise that enhances the integration and collective capability of the Marine Air-Ground Task Force while providing the 15th MEU with an opportunity to train and execute operations in an urban environment.
-(U.S. Marine Corps video by Lance Cpl.
-Garrett Kiger, Lance Cpl.
-Peyton Kahle, Cpl.
-Aidan Hekker, Cpl.
-Joseph Helms, Sgt.
-Patrick Katz, Sgt.
-Sydney Smith, Staff Sgt.
-Antonio Campbell and Gunnery Sgt.
-Donald Holbert)
+(U.S. Marine Corps video by Cpl.
+Joseph Helms)

 |Date Taken: